danielpclark/assign/README.md

 This will allow you to use any method inline with multiple assignment.
 This is a feature request for the Ruby language [#11690](https://bugs.ruby-lang.org/issues/11690)

+Credit to [Nobuyoshi Nakada](https://bugs.ruby-lang.org/issues/11690#note-4) for the initial implementation design.

 ## Installation